uniwswap/uniwens-docs/deploying-dns-on-a-private-chain.md

-# Deploying POWNS on a Private Chain
+# Deploying UNIWENS on a Private Chain

-If you’d like to deploy POWNS on your own network, or deploy your own copy of POWNS on a public network, this guide shows you how.
-If you want to use an existing POWNS deployment, see [Resolving Names](dapp-developer-guide/resolving-names.md), [Managing Names](dapp-developer-guide/managing-names.md), and [Registering & Renewing Names](dapp-developer-guide/registering-and-renewing-names.md) instead.
+If you’d like to deploy UNIWENS on your own network, or deploy your own copy of UNIWENS on a public network, this guide shows you how.
+If you want to use an existing UNIWENS deployment, see [Resolving Names](dapp-developer-guide/resolving-names.md), [Managing Names](dapp-developer-guide/managing-names.md), and [Registering & Renewing Names](dapp-developer-guide/registering-and-renewing-names.md) instead.

 On this page we will use Javascript, Web3, and [Hardhat](https://hardhat.org/) with npm for simplicity.
 You will find a complete migration file example [at the bottom of this page](deploying-dns-on-a-private-chain.md#migration-file-example).

-Please be aware that existing frameworks such as [waffle](https://ethereum-waffle.readthedocs.io/en/latest/ens.html) and [embark](https://framework.embarklabs.io/docs/naming_configuration.html) have support for local POWNS deployment as well.
+Please be aware that existing frameworks such as [waffle](https://ethereum-waffle.readthedocs.io/en/latest/ens.html) and [embark](https://framework.embarklabs.io/docs/naming_configuration.html) have support for local UNIWENS deployment as well.

 ## Importing contracts